×

 Limit of claiming deductions from Net Interest Expenditure of a Taxable Person

-A Taxable Person’s Net Interest Expenditure may be deducted up to 30% from their Accounting Earnings before Interest, Tax Depreciation and Amortization (EBITDA) for the applicable Tax Period, (excluding any Exempt Income, as mentioned in Article 22 of the UAE Corporate Tax Law).
+A Taxable Person’s Net Interest Expenditure may be deducted up to 30% from their Accounting Earnings before Interest, Tax Depreciation, and Amortization (EBITDA) for the applicable Tax Period, (excluding any Exempt Income, as mentioned in Article 22 of the UAE Corporate Tax Law).

-Threshold set by the Minister to not be subject to General Interest Deduction Limitation Rule
+The threshold set by the Minister to not be subject to General Interest Deduction Limitation Rule

 Where a Taxable Person’s Net Interest Expenditure for the applicable Tax Period does not exceed a certain threshold set by the Minister, the General Interest Deduction Limitation Rule will not be applicable.